Reaction Network Motifs for Static and Dynamic Absolute Concentration Robustness: Introduction

 The definition of dynamic ACR introduced in \cite{joshi2021foundations} is generalized here in two ways.
 The first is by including a basin of attraction for the ACR hyperplane, which may be the entire positive orthant or a proper subset of it.
-The second way is by considering a weaker version of attracting hyperplane, where even if trajectories do not converge to the ACR hyperplane, they move in the direction of that hyperplane.
+The second way is by considering a weaker version of attracting hyperplane: trajectories may not converge to the ACR hyperplane, but may only move in the direction of that hyperplane.
 For static ACR, we introduce a stronger form which requires at least one steady state in each compatibility class that intersects the ACR hyperplane.
-Static ACR networks and weakly dynamic ACR networks are important candidates for dynamic ACR. {\bf All motifs of static ACR and weakly dynamic ACR for networks with two reactions and two species can be completely characterized -- these are depicted in Figure \ref{fig:allthemotifs}.}
+While each ACR property (static, strong static, dynamic, weak dynamic) is worthy of study by itself, there are connections between them which give a more complete picture.
+Weak dynamic ACR is a necessary condition for dynamic ACR; similarly, when a positive steady state exists, static ACR is necessary for dynamic ACR (see Theorem \ref{thm:formsofacr} and Figure \ref{fig:3oyho3thwef;w;o}).
+Therefore networks with static ACR and weak dynamic ACR serve as candidates for networks with dynamic ACR. {\bf We show that all motifs of static ACR and weak dynamic ACR for networks with two reactions and two species can be completely characterized -- there are exactly 8 network motifs with static ACR and there are exactly 17 network motifs with weak dynamic ACR and these are depicted in Figure \ref{fig:allthemotifs}} (see Theorems \ref{thm:po43ghi3lwkfh}, \ref{thm:oh3ihgj3oth3} and \ref{thm:oerigheogh}; also see \cite{meshkat2021absolute} for a network characterization of static ACR).

-The motifs in Figure \ref{fig:allthemotifs} have a rich diversity of dynamical properties.
+Each network motif is related to an infinite family of networks, see Section \ref{sec:networkmotifs} for an explanation of how a network maps to a motif.
+The motifs in Figure \ref{fig:allthemotifs} (or rather the networks that map to the motifs) have a rich diversity of dynamical properties.
 Key results in this paper, appearing in Section \ref{sec:6yyj56hdgkwtk} onwards, deal with identifying such properties.
 The results are summarized in Figures \ref{fig:o45yuohdaguh3iur} and \ref{fig:p318tyhelgheg} -- fully annotated versions of Figure \ref{fig:allthemotifs}.
-The reader is encouraged to begin with at least a glance at {\bf the summary theorem (Theorem \ref{thm:mainesttheorem}) and Figures \ref{fig:o45yuohdaguh3iur} and \ref{fig:p318tyhelgheg}} to orient themselves towards the objectives of the paper before heading back to Section \ref{sec:formsofacr} which contains explanations of many of the terms used in the summary theorem and the figures.
+The reader is encouraged to begin with at least a glance at {\bf the summary theorem (Theorem \ref{thm:mainesttheorem}) and Figures \ref{fig:o45yuohdaguh3iur} and \ref{fig:p318tyhelgheg}} to orient themselves towards the objectives of the paper. {\bf Specifically, we identify which of the 8 network motifs with static ACR and which of the 17 network motifs with weak dynamic ACR are also dynamic ACR.}